 Follow my blog on WORD PRESS (sidebar) or BLOGLOVIN (below) to get an allergy-free recipe in your inbox every week.

-*Note: Just what is Sarah’s allergy-free kitchen?
+*Note: Just what is Sarah’s allergy sensitive kitchen?
 My daughter Sarah was born with multiple severe food allergies, some life-threatening.
 The chief allergies include nuts, peanuts, dairy, and egg.
 Through trial and error, I have adapted many recipes, so that she could enjoy a version of what the rest of us were eating.
 As challenging as that has been over the years, ultimately we are the healthier for it!
 Our food contains less saturated fat and cholesterol, and we are less “nuts” than the rest of the population. (probably not!)
 Most of the recipes I have developed, I actually prefer, to their allergen-filled counterparts.
 I hope you enjoy them too.
 Feel free to leave feedback on any recipes you try, or about allergies in general.
 Have a wonderful day!